Enhancement of quantum annealing via n-local catalysts: Using A catalyst to avoid phase transitions

 Depending on the problem statement (moving away from our toy model) the state energetically close to the ground state may be a large Hamming distance away.
-If the hybridization is strong enough, the energy gap opened will exceed that of the gap of the problem statement and we will achieve the optimal scenario, one seen by adding the product catalyst in our toy model.
+If we can directly hybridize these two states strongly, the energy gap opened will nearly match or exceed that of the gap of the problem statement and we will achieve the optimal scenario.
+The product catalyst and certain optimal $n-$local coupling configurations in our toy model achieve this effect.
 Note also that if a catalyst connects too many states, its chances to affect both the ground and excited states increases and optimal configurations may not be found.
-This is clearly evident in Fig.~\ref{fig:5siteoptimize}(a) and (b), where no optimal catalyst configurations exist when large number of catalysts are added.

-For random geometries it quickly becomes intractable to perform a brute force search for the configuration of couplings which optimizes the effect of the catalyst as there are a super-exponential number of choices present.
-Therefore, we must restrict ourselves to studying the effectiveness of some generic catalyst configurations.
-However, note that for specific problem geometries such as our bipartite system, we can optimize catalyst configurations to achieve excellent results, as evidenced by the behaviour of an optimal catalyst $H_c^o$ denoted by the black line in Fig.~\ref{fig:cateffect}.
+This is clearly evident in Fig.~\ref{fig:5siteoptimize}(a) and (d), where no optimal catalyst configurations exist when large number of catalysts couplings ($m$) are added. \rgg{However, this feature is less apparent in Fig.~\ref{fig:5siteoptimize}(b) and (c) because, for small systems where the catalyst locality $n$ is comparable to the system size $L$, the catalyst directly hybridizes most computational states through low-order processes, and the perturbative gap scales as $ \Delta_{\min} \sim \frac{1}{(\Delta E_2)^{O(1)}}, $ resulting in uniformly opened gaps across the spectrum.
+The $XXX$ and $XXXX$ couplings for $L=5$ fall into this regime.
+When $n \ll L$, however, connecting distant configurations requires higher-order processes of order $O(L/n)$, so only specific catalyst structures that couple the relevant low-lying states can effectively enhance the gap, which is observed for the $XX$ couplings even at these system sizes.
+The system-size scaling shown in Fig.~\ref{fig:cateffect} corroborates this interpretation.
+This understanding becomes particularly important when extending our method to random graph structures. }